slava-ff/rsschool-2019Q1-cv/cv.md

 ### My skills
 HTML + CSS + JS, node.js, mongo.db, worked with WebStorm (with in-built VCS - bitbucket) and with VSCode (with GitHub)
 I am familiar to Webpack, babel, jest, eslint.
-Also I tried Angular, React, Vue.
+Also I "played" with Angular, React, Vue, SASS, LESS, mysql - but still I've never used it in projects, there was no need till today.

 ### Experience
 WEB-DEV: